118th (North Waterloo) Battalion, CEF: The 118th in England, 1917

 The 118th left for England in January, 1917.
 By all accounts, the voyage was uncomfortable, the food was awful and many soldiers suffered from seasickness.
 The threat from German U-boats - submarines - was a constant reminder of the dangers the soldiers were about to face.
 Beginning in 1917, Allied ships were painted with dazzle camouflage.
 Dazzle was designed to confuse the enemy about the size, shape and speed of the ship.
 Once in England, all new arrivals received a week's leave and a railway pass.
-Many chose to visit relatives in England.
-Others used the time to visit London's various attractions - the Houses of Parliament, museums, theatres and restaurants.
+Many chose to visit relatives in England while others used the time to visit London's various attractions.

 Once leave was over, the battalion was ready to complete its training.
 Poor barrack conditions, particularly the food, and strict British military discipline was a shock to the Canadian troops.
 Very few who enlisted in the CEF expected their battalions to be broken up and transferred to other units already in France and Belgium.
 This became common practice in late 1916, making the soldiers uneasy and negatively affecting morale.
 Of the more than 250 infantry battalions formed in Canada, only about 50 served in France, continually reinforced with soldiers from units newly arrived in England.
 Galt's 111th briefly served as a unit before being transferred to the 35th Reserve Battalion.
 The 118th never served as a group and the soldiers became part of the 25th Reserve Battalion in February, 1917.
 As such, Waterloo County soldiers were spread throughout various CEF units for the duration of the war.